Fluidification of entanglements by a DNA bending protein

-where $c_\xi=0.06$, $l^*_k=2 l^*_p$ is the Kuhn length and $\rho_k = N M/(l_k L^3)$ is the number density of Kuhn segments.
+where $c_\xi=0.06$, $l^*_\text{K}=2 l^*_p$ is the Kuhn length and $\rho_\text{K} = N M/(l_\text{K} L^3)$ is the number density of Kuhn segments.
 The grey shaded area in Fig.~\ref{fig:panel-ihf-sims}c shows the expected increase in entanglement length corresponding to the decrease in $l_p^*$ predicted by Eq.~\eqref{eq:uchida}.
-The actual entanglement length, measured directly via primitive path analysis (PPA)~\cite{Everaers2004} (see SI for details), is shown as symbols.
-One can notice that while the actual increase in entanglement length is more moderate than the expected, we still observe a $\sim2$-fold increase in entanglement length, entailing an equal decrease in number of entanglements per chain $N/N_e$.
-Snapshots from PPA final state visually confirm that solutions with more kinks display less entangled structures (Fig.~\ref{fig:panel-ihf-sims}c(inset)).
+The actual entanglement length, measured directly via primitive path analysis (PPA)~\cite{Everaers2004} (see SM), is shown as symbols.
+The actual increase in $N_e$ is more moderate than the prediction yet we still observe a $\sim2$-fold increase, in turn halving the number of entanglements per chain, $N/N_e$.